-Let us briefly illustrate how this analysis can be applied to the acceptable - but initially problematic - orderings in (21) above, repeated here for convenience.
-Note that the other acceptable orderings reproduced in Table 1 and the data in (14)-(17) discussed above can still be accounted for because we have not modified the possible positions of the relevant elements daar, dan, and naast.
+The acceptable orderings reproduced in Table 1 and discussed above as well as the data in (14)-(17) remain accounted for because we have not modified the possible positions of the relevant elements daar, dan, and naast.
 For reasons of space, we will not review these here again.
+Let us briefly illustrate how our modified analysis can capture the acceptable - but initially problematic - orderings in (21) above, repeated here for convenience.

-- (25) a. dan daar juist naast (score: 29)
+(25) a. dan daar juist naast (score: 29)

-- b. juist daarnaast dan (score: 26)
+b. juist daarnaast dan (score: 26)

-- c. daar juist naast dan (score: 24)
+c. daar juist naast dan (score: 24)

-- d. juist daar dan naast (score: 19)
+d. juist daar dan naast (score: 19)

-In (25a), juist adjoins to the maximal projection (PP) of the preposition naast, ; the R-pronoun daar moves to SpecPlaceP and stays there; this derivation is summarized in (25a'):
+In (25a), juist adjoins to the maximal projection (PP) of the preposition naast,; the R-pronoun daar moves to SpecPlaceP and stays there; this derivation is summarized in (25a'):